SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-client-is-not-_always_-right/rule.md

  However, on some issues you should speak out firmly when you think the client is suggesting the wrong course of action.
 The following areas are most common:

-* Using old technology - e.g. SharePoint 2007 instead of SharePoint 2010
+* Using old technology - e.g. .NET Framework instead of the latest .NET version
 * Wanting a non-scalable solution - this should speak for itself - the client is likely coming to you because their current solution has max'd out
 * Pushing for quick fixes when a better longer term fix is reasonable - e.g. hardcoding connection strings, using Boolean instead of Text when more options might arise down the track, fixing the size of text boxes instead of having them scale with the content.
 * Not thinking that UX matters